datkat21/datkat21.github.io/README.md

 # Kats Website
 The project repository for Kat21's website.
-Cuurently it's in development! :)
+Curently it's in development! :)